12. Data frames#

 ) and trunk diameters (Diameter.Breast.Height

-) of five horse chestnuts with the smallest diameters at breast height.
+) of the horse chestnuts with five smallest diameters at breast height.
 The output data frame must be sorted with respect toDiameter.Breast.Height

-, decreasingly.Create a new data frame that gives the number of trees planted each year.
+, decreasingly.Create a new data frame that gives the number of trees planted in each year.

 Compute the average age (in years, based on